isaacnmm/pestpolicy-hugo2XX/content/posts/what-temperature-kills-bed-bugs/index.md

 layout: post
 ---

 Bed bugs are notorious for being resilient pests that can infest your home without you even noticing.
-One of the most effective ways to eliminate them is by using [temperature](https://pestpolicy.com/at-what-temperature-do-fleas-die/) to your advantage.
+One of the most effective ways to eliminate them is by using [temperature](https://pestpolicy.com/at-what-temperature-do-fleas-die/)to your advantage.
 Bed bugs cant survive extreme temperatures, and applying either heat or cold is an effective strategy to eradicate them.

-##  How Heat Can [Kill](https://pestpolicy.com/does-the-dryer-kill-fleas/) Bed Bugs
+##  How Heat Can [Kill](https://pestpolicy.com/does-the-dryer-kill-fleas/)Bed Bugs

 Bed bugs are sensitive to heat, and exposing them to temperatures above 113F (45C) for several minutes can kill them at all life stages, from eggs to adults.
 The heat needs to be sustained for at least 90 minutes to be effective, so using heat treatment methods like steam cleaning or using a heat chamber can be highly beneficial.